-We have hard-coded the array values using the assign statements.
+We have hard-coded the array values using the Assign statements.
 Every time the flowchart runs the array elements do not change and are fixed.
-In next article we will see how to populate the array using loop statement and take input from user.
+In the next article, we will see how to populate the array using a loop statement and take input from the user.

 Array elements with User Input